NhatNguyen1502/java-database-capstone/user_stories.md

 _As a patient, I want to update my personal information and contact details, so that my records remain accurate and up-to-date._

 **Acceptance Criteria:**
-1. Patient can edit profile fields (name, phone, address, emergency contact)
+1. Patient can edit profile fields (full_name, phone, address, allergies)
-2. Email changes require verification via confirmation email
-3. Password changes require current password for security
+2. Password changes require current password for security
-4. Profile photo can be uploaded (max 5MB, jpg/png format)
-5. Changes are saved with confirmation message
+3. Changes are saved with confirmation message
-6. Updated information is reflected immediately across the system
+4. Updated information is reflected immediately (updated_at timestamp)

 **Priority:** Medium

-**Story Points:** 5
+**Story Points:** 3

-**Notes:**
-- Validate phone number format based on country code
-- Consider adding medical history fields (allergies, medications)

 ---